 - Next, charge your Galaxy Note 8.0 to ensure more than 60% battery life.

-Rooting Galaxy Note 8.0 Using Odin:
+Root Galaxy Note 8.0 Using Odin

 - Unzip the CF-Auto-Root zip package.
 Inside the extracted folder, you’ll see a file with .tar.md5 extension which will look like this: CF-Auto-Root-kona3g-kona3gxx-gtn5100.tar.md5

-- Also unzip the zips with Odin3 1.85 to your desktop.
+- Also, unzip the zips with Odin3 1.85 to your desktop.

-- Turn off your Galaxy Note 8.0 and boot it into Download Mode: press and hold the Volume Up + Power buttons at the same time for 2-3 seconds till you see a warning screen with a yellow triangle, asking you to press Volume Up button.
+- Turn off your Galaxy Note 8.0 and boot it into Download mode: press and hold the Volume Up + Power buttons at the same time for 2-3 seconds till you see a warning screen with a yellow triangle, asking you to press Volume Up button.
 Press it to enter Download mode.

-- Now launch Odin and connect the device to PC using USB cable.
+- Now launch Odin and connect the device to PC using a USB cable.
 Wait till the ID:COM port at Odin turns Yellow.

 - Do not touch anything on Odin and directly click the PDA button and select the file with .tar.md5 extension.
 In my case, I selected CF-Auto-Root-kona3g-kona3gxx-gtn5100.tar.md5